Skip to content

 with Dani Spinks

-Get into the spooky spirit: award-winning special effects artist, designer, and director Dani Spinks brings Halloween horror to TBAConnect with a monstrous make-up demonstration.
+Get into the spooky spirit: incredible special effects artist, designer, and director Dani Spinks brings Halloween horror to TBAConnect with a monstrous make-up demonstration.
 Want to make your next show’s wounds, bruises, and monsters unforgettable?
 Dani will demonstrate how to create horrifying stage looks live on a model!
 Learn how to conjure the blood and gore you need to create chilling characters.

 Spoken and Unspoken: Writing Killer Dialogue